Guilded-NET/Guilded-NET.github.io/docs/embeds.md

     - C#
 ---

-# How to use: Embeds
+# How to use Embeds

 Embeds are generally used to display the preview of certain content or a link, but they can be used as content itself.